raspberrypilearning/make-an-initial-state-dashboard-for-weather-data/en/step_4.md

 You are going to use the `ISStreamer` Python library to stream data to your Initial State bucket.

-- Open a new Python file with Idle (or your favourite Python IDE) and save it into /home/pi as `IS-upload.py`.
+- Open a new Python file with IDLE (or your favourite Python IDE), and save it to `/home/pi` as `IS-upload.py`.

  [[[rpi-gui-idle-opening]]]

--  First of all, import the parts of the `ISStreamer` library that you need.
-Add this line at the top.
-You'll also use the `os` library later so import that too.
+First of all, import the parts of the `ISStreamer` library that you need, as well as the `os` library.

+- Add the following lines at the top of your file:

 ```python
 from ISStreamer.Streamer import Streamer
 import os
 ```

-- Now you need to develop the code to process each one of your weather readings.
-Rather than use actual measurements from your sensors during this development stage, create some test data as Python variables.
-Add these lines underneath your library imports.
+Now you need to develop the code to process each one of your weather readings.
+For this development stage, rather than using actual sensor measurements, you will create some test data as Python variables.

+- Add these lines underneath your library import statements:

 ```python
 humidity = 54.333